Table of Contents

 Price dissemination is active

-Hence, from a market structure perspective, this is the first essential milestone for MSEI as it rested its trading now,
+Hence, from a market structure perspective, this is the first essential milestone for MSEI as it restarted trading now.

 While the scale of activity remains modest, the restart marks an important shift.
 MSEI has moved from being an inactive exchange to a functioning market platform.
 It may not be a big move in terms of volumes or liquidity, but it is clearly a step in the right direction.